szcompressor/cuSZ/README.md

 <details>
 <summary>
-What differs CPU-SZ and cuSZ in data quality and compression ratio?
+What differentiates CPU-SZ and cuSZ in data quality and compression ratio?
 </summary>

 CPU-SZ offers a rich set of compression features and is far more mature than cuSZ.
-(1) CPU-SZ has preprocessing, more compression mode (e.g., point-wise) and autotuning.
+(1) CPU-SZ has preprocessing, more compression mode (e.g., point-wise), and autotuning.
 (2) CPU-SZ has Lorenzo predictor and Linear Regression, whereas cuSZ has Lorenzo (we are working on new predictors).

 1. They share the same Lorenzo predictor.
-However, many factors affect data quality (and can be quality optimizers).
+However, many factors affect data quality,
    1. preprocessing such as log transform and point-wise transform
    2. PSNR as a goal to autotune eb
    3. initial values from which we predict border values (as if padding). cuSZ predicts from zeros while SZ determines optimal values for, e.g., application-specific metrics.
-Also note that cuSZ compression can result in a significantly higher PSNR than SZ (with the same eb, see Table 8 on page 10 of PACT '20 paper), but it is not necessarily better when it comes to applications.
+Also, note that cuSZ compression can result in a significantly higher PSNR than SZ (with the same eb, see Table 8 on page 10 of PACT '20 paper), but it is not necessarily better when it comes to applications.
    4. The PSNR serves as a generic metric: SZ guarantees a lower bound of PSNR when the eb is relative to the data range, e.g., 64 for 1e-3, 84 for 1e-4.
 2. The linear scaling can be the same.
 SZ has an extra optimizer to decide the linear scaling range $[-r, +r]$; out-of-range quantization values are outliers.
 This is to optimize the compression ratio.
 3. Currently, the Huffman encoding is the same except cuSZ partitions data (therefore, it has overhead in padding bits and partitioning metadata).